 The rows are lettered A (front / lowest) to S (back / highest) and seat numbers go from 1 (closest to Farm Curve) to 165 (closest to Village corner).

-Village B grandstand / Marquez Fan Stand
+Village B grandstand

-where is it?
+Where is it?

 For the MotoGP races Village B is known as the Marquez Fan Stand.

-what's the view like?
+What's the view like?

-Village B grandstand / Marquez fan stand seating plan
+Village B grandstand seating plan

 Below is the seating Plan for Village B grandstand.
 Enter your name and email in the boxes below and the full hi-res plan will be sent straight to your inbox.